 History Note: Authority G.S.
-104E-7; 104E-10(b); 104E-20; 10 CFR 30.71;

-Amended Eff.
-October 1, 2013; May 1, 1993.
+104E-7; 104E-10(b); 104E-20; 10 CFR 30.71; Eff.
+February 1, 1980; Amended Eff.
+October 1, 2013; May 1, 1993; Transferred and Recodified from 15A NCAC 11 .0304 Eff.
+February 1, 2015.

-15A NCAC 11 .0305 EXEMPT ITEM CONTAINING OTHER THAN SOURCE MATERIAL
+10A NCAC 15.0305 EXEMPT ITEM CONTAINING OTHER THAN SOURCE MATERIAL

-- (a) Authority must be obtained from the U.S. Nuclear Regulatory Commission to transfer possession or control by the manufacturer, processor, or producer of any equipment, device, commodity, or other product containing source, byproduct, or special nuclear material whose subsequent possession, use, transfer, and disposal are exempted from the rules of this Chapter. (b) Except for persons who apply radioactive material to, or persons who incorporate radioactive material into, the following products, or persons who initially transfer for sale or distribution the following products, any person is exempt from the rules of this Chapter to the extent that he receives, possesses, uses, transfers, owns, or acquires the following products: - (1) Timepieces or hands or dials containing not more than the following quantities of radioactive material and not exceeding the following levels of radiation: - (A) 25 millicuries of tritium per timepiece; - (B) five millicuries of tritium per hand; - (C) 15 millicuries of tritium per dial (bezels when used shall be considered as part of the dial); - (D) 100 microcuries of promethium-147 per watch or 200 microcuries of promethium-147 per any other timepiece; - (E) 20 microcuries of promethium-147 per watch hand or 40 microcuries of promethium-147 per other timepiece hand; - (F) 60 microcuries of promethium-147 per watch dial or 120 microcuries of promethium-147 per other timepiece dial (bezels when used shall be considered as part of the dial); - (G) the levels of radiation from hands and dials containing promethium-147, when measured through 50 milligrams per square centimeter of absorber: - (i) for wrist watches, 0.1 millirad per hour at 10 centimeters from any surface; - (ii) for pocket watches, 0.1 millirad per hour at one centimeter from any surface; - (iii) for any other timepiece, 0.2 millirad per hour at 10 centimeters from any surface; or - (iv) one microcurie of radium-226 per timepiece in intact timepieces manufactured prior to November 30, 2007. - Balances of precision containing not more than one millicurie of tritium per balance or not more than 0.5 millicurie of tritium per balance part manufactured before December 17, 2007;
+(a) Authority must be obtained from the U.S. Nuclear Regulatory Commission to transfer possession or control by the manufacturer, processor, or producer of any equipment, device, commodity, or other product containing source, byproduct, or special nuclear material whose subsequent possession, use, transfer, and disposal are exempted from the rules of this Chapter.

+(b) Except for persons who apply radioactive material to, or persons who incorporate radioactive material into, the following products, or persons who initially transfer for sale or distribution the following products, any person is exempt from the rules of this Chapter to the extent that he receives, possesses, uses, transfers, owns, or acquires the following products:

+- (1) Timepieces or hands or dials containing not more than the following quantities of radioactive material and not exceeding the following levels of radiation: - (A) 25 millicuries of tritium per timepiece; - (B) five millicuries of tritium per hand; - (C) 15 millicuries of tritium per dial (bezels when used shall be considered as part of the dial); - (D) 100 microcuries of promethium-147 per watch or 200 microcuries of promethium-147 per any other timepiece; - (E) 20 microcuries of promethium-147 per watch hand or 40 microcuries of promethium-147 per other timepiece hand;